raganwald/javascript-spessore/manuscript/markdown/frontmatter/allonge.md

 ## JavaScript Allongé and allong.es

 [JavaScript Spessore][js] is written for the reader who has read [JavaScript Allongé][ja] or has equivalent experience with JavaScript, especially as it pertains to functions, closures, and prototypes.
-JavaScript Allongé is well-regarded amongst programmers:

 > "This is a must-read for any developer who wants to know Javascript better...
 Reg has a way of explaining things in a way that connected the dots for me.
 This is probably the only programming book I've re-read cover to cover a dozen times or more."--etrinh